 - Special aligners to encourage lower jaw advancement and enable treatment without elastics

-These braces may cost slightly more than traditional metal braces, but some parents may say it’s a small price to pay for their child to have a straighter smile without the risk of bullying and name-calling that often comes with wearing braces.
-The system is also a good option if their child plays a contact sport or a wind instrument.
+Invisible braces cost more than traditional metal braces, but some parents may say it’s a small price to pay for their child to have a straighter smile without the risk of bullying and name-calling that often comes with wearing braces.
+This system is also a good option if their child plays a contact sport or a wind instrument.

 In this video, one mum explains why this was the right choice for her daughter: